Thursday 10 October 2024

 In the programming stack, different types of programming languages are used to build websites and mobile applications.
 Different types of programming languages mean front-end, back-end databases, and so on.
 So, this group or stack of programming languages is used to build the entire website of the application.

-What is the Front end?
+What is Front end?

 The front end is a like interface that the user interacts with.
 However, the user doesn’t know how the data is processed and what happens when the user clicks the button on the website or an application.
 Programming languages like HTML, CSS, etc. are used for the front end.

-What is the Back end?
+What is Back end?

 In the back end, all the processing happens.
 As a user, we don’t know what is happening when we click on the button or when we interact with a website.
 The process of storing the information in the database will be done by the backend.